Soneso/SwiftBasicPay/tutorial/secure_data_storage.md

  ## Code implementation

 To store the user's private data, we have built the [`SecureStorage`](https://github.com/Soneso/SwiftBasicPay/blob/main/SwiftBasicPay/services/SecureStorage.swift) class.
-It uses the [SimpleKeychain library](https://github.com/auth0/SimpleKeychain).
-With this library we can store key value pairs in the secure storage of the device (keychain).
+It uses the [`SimpleKeychain library`](https://github.com/auth0/SimpleKeychain).
+With this library we can easily store key value pairs in the secure storage of the device (keychain).

 ### The user`s public and secret key